braden-w/whispering/README.md

 Whispering offers two key functionalities:

 1. **Recording Button for ChatGPT**: The extension adds a handy recording button in the ChatGPT website, enabling you to record and generate transcriptions from your voice directly in the chat.
-2. **Keyboard shortcut**: Access Whisper's speech-to-text anywhere with a single keyboard shortcut
+2. **Keyboard shortcut**: Access Whisper's speech-to-text anywhere with a single keyboard shortcut, enabling seamless transcription in any website.

 After transcription is completed, it is automatically copied into your clipboard and can be configured to automatically paste.